jsreport/website/_posts/pdf-reports-in-visual-studio-using-jsreport.md

     "date"     : "08-19-2014 18:46"
 }}}

+> **Update:** There is new [.NET jsreport sdk](https://jsreport.net/learn/dotnet)  available with breaking changes which deprecates using jsreport VS extension.
+Please follow the videos and example in the [sdk documentation](https://jsreport.net/learn/dotnet) to get the up to date information.

 I am glad to announce we published first public version of [jsreport visual studio tools extension](http://visualstudiogallery.msdn.microsoft.com/b684060e-5785-461f-832a-ffb0243a3874) allowing to design and render pdf reports from visual studio.
 This extension will give you similar experience as using jsreport html studio including creating or previewing report templates.
 Whole tutorial for working with visual studio is located in updated learn secion [here](https://jsreport.net/learn/visual-studio-extension).

 <a href="https://jsreport.net/img/vstools-1.png" target="_blank">